This page tells some of the stories that have inspired our efforts, which are explained on the home page of this site.

 Barbara Schrock’s second daughter was born medically fragile, after a labor induced at 34 weeks because of pregnancy complications.
 The little girl was never as lively as her older sister, and Barbara was worried that she seemed unfocused, and just not right.
 In fact, Barbara had made an appointment to take Natalia to the doctor on July 27, 2005, an appointment she missed because her daughter woke up early that morning with a high-pitched scream, followed by her collapse and a 911 call.
 Although Natalia’s tiny body showed no bruising, scratches, or grip marks, doctors concluded from bleeding in her eyes and the lining of her brain that she had been shaken, twice: a milder assault just before her collapse and a more violent shaking a week or more earlier.
 Barbara’s father Dan Schrock has written a dense but shocking book, Journey With “Justice”, that chronicles the misinformation spread among family members by police investigators intent on building a case against the last adult alone with the little girl.

 When his 2-month-old son seemed to be choking, single father Andrew Sprint checked the boy’s airway and performed CPR.
 Then the child’s breathing seemed shallow, so Andrew dialed 911.
-Doctors diagnosed shaken baby syndrome based on the brain findings, and Andrew was arrested.
-Now out on bail while awaiting trial, he hasn’t seen his son since the day of the crisis, or even heard any updates on his condition.
+Doctors diagnosed shaken baby syndrome based on the brain findings, and Andrew was convicted in a bench trial.
+He hasn’t seen his son since the day of the crisis, or even heard any updates on his condition.

 A child care provider with years of experience and a fabulous reputation, Stephanie Spurgeon denied hurting the infant who collapsed shortly after being picked up from Spurgeon’s home.
 At her trial, doctors said the child had died of blunt force trauma, presumably against a soft surface, like a bed or sofa, since she had no bruises, red marks, fractures, or other signs of battering, and no neck damage, as would be expected with shaking.
-Three years after her conviction, Stephanie remains in prison but enjoys the support of her family and many in her community.
+Three years after her conviction, Stephanie remains in prison but enjoys the support of her family and community.
+Her case is under appeal.

 Andrew Stephens had brought his 3-month-old daughter Rylee to the ER three times in as many days for vomiting and limpness.
 Twice she was sent home, but the third time she was transferred to a nearby children’s hospital, where an MRI revealed bleeding around her brain.
 Nearly three years later, Rylee seems to have recovered fully, but her father was convicted of child abuse in June of 2015.
 The family has started an on-line fundraising page to help pay for an appeal.